boris-kz/CogAlg/WIKI.md

 **line_1D_alg:**

-- [line_POC](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_POC.py) is 1st-level core algorithm for 1D input: horizontal rows of pixels within an image, to demonstrate basic principles.
-It works, but 1D patterns are not very predictive in our 4D space-time.
+- [line_patterns](https://github.com/boris-kz/CogAlg/blob/master/line_1D_alg/line_patterns.py) is 1st-level core algorithm for 1D input: horizontal rows of pixels within an image, to demonstrate basic principles.
+But 1D patterns are not terribly informative / predictive in our 4D space-time.

 **frame_2D_alg:** currently a work-in-progress, will process still images: